Tarcisio Isao Kikuchi: The environment

 Kikuchi is a strong advocate of environmental protection and wrote a piece for Asia News in support of the pope's encyclical Laudato si'.
 The bishop said that in the piece that it was the role of all Christians in the protection and development of the environment with the proper allocation of resources on an equal level.
 He further asserted that "we must act to protect the lives of future generations" if "environmental degradation" went unchecked and too far.
 He further elaborated that the encyclical provided a "solid foundation" to be built upon for committing oneself to environmental protection and activism.

-LGBT issue
+LGBT

-Kikuchi is said to be against same-sex marriage, while the HIV/AIDS Desk which he was in charge of had a gay pastor and joined LGBT-friendly events.

-2020 Summer Olympics

-Asa a prevention of COVID-19 infection, Kikuchi asked Olympic athletes and other visitors to avoid visiting churches in the Archdiocese of Tokyo.
+Kikuchi recommended and contributed to LGBT and Christianity, a volume supportive of LGBT rights, which was supervised by Aika Taira, a gay pastor of the United Church of Christ in Japan.
+The book was promoted by the Catholic HIV/AIDS Desk, an organization that, with the support of the Japanese Episcopal Conference, provides health information and fights anti-LGBT discrimination.